jby/jby.github.io/about.md

 We currently use <a href="https://www.filewave.com/">FileWave</a> to manage these Macs (130 to date).

+*Update 2017-07-13*

+I now have a working <a href="https://jamf.com">Jamf Pro</a> intstallation set to replace our current FileWave.

 ### More Information

 Saturday August 15 2015, 5 days after my 46th birthday, I suffered a stroke while preparing for a dog show in Norrköping.